viamrobotics/docs/docs/getting-started/high-level-overview.md

 A robot's configuration lives in the cloud.
 The configuration is a description of the hardware and higher level software services.
-For example how a motor is connected to a Raspberry PI, or what maching learning models you want to use for classification.
+For example how a motor is connected to a Raspberry PI, or what matching learning models you want to use for classification.

 On the robot, a single viam process, called _viam-server_ runs, and is responsible for:
 - keeping the configuration up to date